Install and configure BI Indexing Connector (back end)

-To crawl external data sources, such as SSRS report server, you must enter an account that has database access.
+Note To crawl external data sources, such as SSRS report server, you must enter an account that has database access.

 On the BI Indexing Connector Filters Settings page, you have to option to enable external data source crawling.
 You can also select an SSRS report server as an external data source.

 If you select to Enable External Data Source Crawling for Excel or SSRS, you must apply security restrictions to indexed information about Active Directory service accounts.
 Security restrictions give you the option to select one or more user accounts and one or more groups.

 Warning If you select Enable External Data Source Crawling, you may enable search users to breach the network security because of design limitations.
 If your file has specific data-level permissions lower than the file security, consider excluding that specific report from the crawl completely.
 You can do this by isolating it in a secure content source or by not giving access to the report—or underlying data—from the Service Identity account.
 Warning Users with write access to external data sources, including the Master database, can potentially index the complete database schema and execute SQL scripts.
 As a best practice, the database administrator should only grant read access to the Service Identity account.

 Click Configure to complete the configuration of your choices.

 Changes on the configuration made through the configuration wizard may stop and restart the FAST Search Server 2010 for SharePoint service after configuration has completed successfully.
 If the service stops after configuration or cannot restart, refer to Troubleshooting BI Indexing Connector (SharePoint Server 2010).